-The NWMO has made a commitment to publish information on current and future potential inventories of used fuel amounts and types on an annual basis [NWMO, 2013a].
-This document is the sixth such annual report and provides an update to the 2014 version [Garamszeghy, 2014].
+As part of this process, the NWMO annually publishes the current and future potential inventories of used fuel amounts and types.
+This document provides an update to the 2015 version [Garamszeghy, 2015].

-1.3 SCOPE
+1.2 SCOPE

-This report summarizes the existing inventory of used nuclear fuel wastes in Canada as of June 30, 2015 and forecasts the potential future arisings from the existing reactor fleet as well as from proposed new-build reactors.
+This report summarizes the existing inventory of used nuclear fuel wastes in Canada as of June 30, 2016 and forecasts the potential future arisings from the existing reactor fleet as well as from proposed new-build reactors.
 The report focuses on power reactors, but also includes information on prototype, demonstration and research reactor fuel wastes held by AECL.

-1.4 CHANGES SINCE THE 2014 REPORT
+1.3 CHANGES SINCE THE 2015 REPORT

-The primary changes to the Canadian nuclear landscape since the 2014 report are:
+The primary changes to the Canadian nuclear landscape since the 2015 report are:

-- a) The transformation of Atomic Energy of Canada Limited (AECL) operations into Canadian Nuclear Laboratories and the subsequent management contract let to a private consortium, Canadian National Energy Alliance (CNEA), under a "government owned, contractor operated" (GoCo) model.
-(Used nuclear fuel and other wastes remain under the ownership of AECL); and - b) An increase in the total amount of used fuel currently in storage, due to another year of reactor operation.
+- a) The transformation of Atomic Energy of Canada Limited (AECL) operations into Canadian Nuclear Laboratories (CNL) and the subsequent management contract let to a private consortium, Canadian National Energy Alliance (CNEA), under a "government owned, contractor operated" (GoCo) model.
+Used nuclear fuel and other wastes remain under the ownership of AECL; - b) An increase in the total amount of used fuel currently in storage, due to another year of reactor operation; and c) Announcements by the Government of Ontario to proceed with refurbishment and life extension of six Bruce and four Darlington reactors [Ontario, 2016].
+Darlington Unit 2 was shut down for refurbishment in mid-October 2016.

-The combined effects of these changes on the projected used fuel inventory are:
+The combined effects of these changes on the current and projected used fuel inventory are:

-a) An increase in the total amount of used fuel currently in storage from June 30, 2014 to June 30, 2015.
+a) An increase in the total amount of used fuel currently in storage from June 30, 2015 to June 30, 2016.

-June 30, 2014 June 30, 2015 Net change Wet storage 1,504,328 1,496,518 -7,810 bundles Dry storage 1,006,977 1,102,470 95,493 bundles TOTAL 2,511,305 2,598,988 87,683 bundles
+June 30, 2015 June 30, 2016 Net change Wet storage 1,496,518 1,477,471 -19,047 bundles Dry storage 1,102,470 1,203,354 100,884 bundles TOTAL 2,598,988 2,680,825 81,837 bundles b) No significant change in the overall projected future total number of used fuel bundles produced by the existing reactor fleet for the low scenario (3.5 million bundles).
+However, the reference scenario (5.2 million bundles) and the high scenario (5.4 million bundles) both increased due to the recently announced plans by the Ontario Government to complete the refurbishment and life extension of the Darlington and remaining Bruce reactors.

-- \ Note: A negative number means more used fuel was transferred from wet to dry storage than was produced during the year. - b) No significant change in the overall projected future total number of used fuel bundles produced by the existing reactor fleet for the low scenario (3.4 million bundles), reference scenario (4.4 million bundles) and the high scenario (5.2 million bundles).
+\ Note: A negative number means more used fuel was transferred from wet to dry storage than was produced during the year.